 This risk is assessed by analysing the variation in historic spot rates for implied inflation by analysing the difference between the nominal forward rates and real forward rates.
-The methodology for assessing the risk follows a similar method to that of interest rates.

 Gilt/ swap spread risk

 The gilt swap spread risk is the basis risk that arises for UL when the UK government and other sovereign bonds are used to back insurance liabilities that are discounted using rates based on swaps.